DarekDGB/DigiByte-Adamantine-Wallet-OS/docs/security/sim-attack-02-insider-supply-chain.md

 ---

 Objective
-Ensure no insider, CI compromise, or subtle code edit can silently weaken Adamantine or the 5-Layer Quantum Shield on mainnet.
+Ensure no insider, CI compromise, or subtle code edit can silently weaken Adamantine or the 5-Layer Quantum Shield before releasing the mainnet wallet build.